 ABOUT OUR PARISH

 It is a lovely place to live, work or just visit.
-It is a place to rest and relax and breath in the

-    freshness of the air.

 ABOUT OUR COUNCIL

 We are a small council of seven members.
 One of our members is elected each year to be the Chairman.
 We have an officer, the Parish Clerk .
 The role of the Clerk is advisory and supportive for the council and its functions.

 The roles and duties of a Parish Council are guided and governed by our community, legislation and external influences.
 We manage our Council through poilcies and procedures.
 We have a duty to be transparent in everything we do.